xerions/medex/README.md

 ## Consul

 Medex suports pushing health check statutes to [Consul](https://www.consul.io/).
-It is desabled by default but you can turn it on:
+It is disabled by default but you can turn it on:

 ```elixir
 # use consul, false by default